cwseitz/DNAFlex/README.md

 ## Modules in progress

 5. **md** Coarse-grained molecular dynamics simulations for nucleosome ball and stick type models
-6. **stats** Statistical software, Markov Chain Monte Carlo samplers for performing Bayesian inference on SMLM-related models
+6. **stats** Statistical software, Markov Chain Monte Carlo samplers for performing Bayesian inference on SMLM-related models, maximum likelihood estimators
 7. **torch** A place for any PyTorch deep models related to SMLM

 Certain modules with a subfolder **_MODULE** contain backend C code for optimization.